 - Add crumbled feta cheese…

 - Garnish with chopped parsley, parsley leaves and lemon wedges.
 Season with salt and pepper.

-Pro tip! »»» When I make this salad ahead of time such as for my personal chef clients, I toss the orzo with a small amount of the lemon dressing to keep the pasta moist.
+When I make this salad ahead of time such as for my personal chef clients, I toss the orzo with a small amount of the lemon dressing to keep the pasta moist.
 I then cover tightly and refrigerate.
 When I’m ready to serve, I add the rest of the dressing and stir well.

 Be sure to try these other great pasta salad recipes!